bogoankim/bogoankim.github.io/index.md

     professional and social contexts.
   </p>
   <p>
-    His work has been published in premier HCI venues including CHI, UIST, and CSCW.
+    His work has been published in top-tier HCI and CS venues including CHI, UIST, UbiComp, and VRST.
-    He received his Ph.D. in Artificial Intelligence from Hanyang University, advised by Prof. Kyungsik Han, and was a Jang Young-Sil Postdoctoral Fellow at KAIST, working with Prof. Hwajung Hong and Prof. Uichin Lee.
+    He received his Ph.D. in Artificial Intelligence from Hanyang University, advised by Prof. Kyungsik Han, supported by the NRF of Korea Ph.D.
+Fellowship, and was a Jang Young-Sil Postdoctoral Fellow at KAIST.
   </p>
 </div>